Sylvester Family Award

 Students enrolled in Co-Operative Education in the term of eligibility are not eligible for this award.

-Application deadline for the Sylvester Family Award is December 31, 2022.
+Application deadline is December 8, 2023 for the 2024 Sylvester Family Award.

 den Haan Family Semester in Dialogue student award